DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

-In the Shamrock match just months earlier, Frye set what was PRIDE’s all-time record for strikes from a clinch: 52.
+In the 20minute long Shamrock match just months earlier, Frye set a PRIDE FC record for strikes from a clinch: 52.
 He surpassed that in the opening three minutes of the Takayama brawl.
 Both warriors began to gasp, desperate the drag air into their burning lungs.
 And it was at this point Frye’s $30,000 stay in Hawaii began to pay dividends.

 “We were both tired after all those punches, but I still had some pop,” Frye said.
 “His left eye was closing fast, so I took advantage with right hooks and uppercuts he probably couldn’t see coming.
 I was sure I was hurting him – had to be – but he just kept on coming with those knees.
 I knew what he was about to do but I couldn’t block them.”

-The pair continued like that – fighting over a piece of canvas too small to cover Takayama broad back – until they were utterly spent.
-Only then, with them locked together gasping for air, did the referee break them and replace Frye’s mouthpiece.
+The pair continued like that – fighting over a piece of canvas too small to cover a coffee table – until they were utterly spent.
+Only then, with them clinching to each other and gasping for air, did the referee call ‘break’ and look to replace Frye’s mouthpiece.

 The Predator shrugged: “That was PRIDE.
-They treated fighters with great respect, almost like modern day samurai, in terms of bowing to us and laying on meals and fine hotels, things like that.
-But let’s just say ol’ Don Frye flying back to Arizona with all his teeth wasn’t a major concern for them.”
+They treated fighters with great respect, almost like modern day samurai, in terms of bowing to us and laying on meals and fine hotels.
+But ol’ Don Frye flying back to Arizona with all his teeth wasn’t a major concern for them.”

 Referee Shimada then noticed the grotesque damage to his countryman’s eye.
 It had been welded shut by Frye’s uppercuts.
 The official took Takayama to a neutral corner and invited a doctor’s opinion.
 Frye stood, bloody and spent, on the other side of the ring.